anujb/Facebook.MonoTouch/doc/README.md

 <h1> Facebook MonoTouch </h1>

-A MonoTouch compatible version of the C# Bindings for the Facebook Graph API courtesy of the 3rd party [Facebook C# SDK] (http://facebooksdk.codeplex.com/)
+A MonoTouch / Mono for Android compatible version of the C# Bindings for the Facebook Graph API courtesy of the 3rd party [Facebook C# SDK] (http://facebooksdk.codeplex.com/)

 ## Installation